 Short film Collaboration with Experimental Video Artist Adebukola Bodunrin.

-The African Woman: mother of civilization, marginalized member of contemporary global society.
-She finds herself now in a distant, not-impossible future.
-A Nigerian space station in a remote nook of the solar system orbits a pinpoint of matter so dense it cannot exist on Earth.
-It is a recreation of the birth of the universe itself, contained for the purpose of study, and overseen by Yetunde, chief science engineer on the space station Eko.
+The distant future.
+A Nigerian space station in a remote corner of the galaxy orbits an artificial pinpoint of matter so dense it cannot exist in our solar system.
+It is a recreation of the birth of the universe itself, contained for the purpose of study, and overseen by Yetunde, sole crew member on the space station Eko.

-This short animation is the story of an archetype come full circle.
-Blending afrofuturist motifs with hard science fiction, we create a world at once fantastical, yet entirely plausible, in order to ask the question: "Where will we go, given where we came from?"
+The Golden Chain finds the two artists intertwining their contrasting aesthetics to revisit the themes of the Yoruba creation tale.
+Obatala’s descent from the heavens to create the earth and mankind becomes an astronaut traveling to the edge of the galaxy to create a new Heaven.
+Blending traditional motifs with hard science fiction, Bodunrin and Daniels create a world at once fantastical, yet almost plausible, in order to ask the question: "Where will we go, given where we came from?"

 A feature documentary by Ujji Films, featuring animated segments by Ezra Claytan Daniels and Adebukola Bodunrin, RESISTANCE untangles the complex web of factors behind the global crisis of antibiotic resistance.
 Experts and ordinary individuals who've faced resistance first hand reveal how our use of antibiotics has created profound challenges not only for hospitals, but for much of modern life - from our food supply to our personal health.
 With their help the film clarifies what's at stake, what's driving the problem and how we might turn the tide.